mediamonks/plexus/README.md

 - **`id`** (string): Unique identifier
 - **`label`** (string): Display label

-Field types and options can be customized to match your specific domain and use case requirements.

 ## LLM

 Configuration of the LLM and the various LLM services.